North Central Health District

 • Water – Lead soldered pipes may leach lead into the water supply.
 If homeowners know their home has older pipes, and feel they could be at risk, it is very important that families utilize cold water for cooking.
 Utilizing hot water may cause lead to be dissolved in the water more quickly.

-• Toys/Jewelry – Some toys and jewelry contain lead.
+• Toys/Jewelry/Furniture – Some toys, jewelry and painted or glazed furniture contain lead.

-• Jobs/Hobbies – Some jobs and pastimes can involve lead products.
-Parents may accidentally expose children to lead if nor properly cleaning themselves before entering the home.
+• Jobs/Hobbies/Cultural Remedies – Some jobs and pastimes and use of cultural cosmetics can involve lead products.
+Parents may accidentally expose children to lead if they are not properly cleaning themselves before entering the home.

 Prevent Lead Poisoning